-Aug 13, 2019 | How I became a business developer
+August 13th, 2019 | How I Became a Business Developer

 I always thought that the common belief that everything happens for a reason, and that eventually, you will start connecting the dots, is pseudo-intellectual bullshit sold to the masses for big bucks by Tony Robbins and others alike.
 And now, I am starting to wonder.

 Life at graduate school can be tedious and uninspiring.
 You have your role to play in this big organism called a research institute.
-And, you have your weekly routine, which basically means that between all the distractions, such as meetings, travels, attending other people’s seminars, preparing your own seminars, joining lunches and welcoming people knocking at your door, you are expected to produce new knowledge.
+And, you have your weekly routine, which means that between all the distractions, such as meetings, travels, attending other people’s seminars, preparing your seminars, joining lunches and welcoming people knocking at your door, you are expected to produce new knowledge.

 Anyways, among the population of poor, troubled PhD students there are also subclasses, or, if you prefer to call it by name, different circles of hell.
 Around 90% of PhD students around me, were experimentalists.

 As a dummy example, let us say that you are interested in how images of different tasty fruit are represented throughout the brain, from the visual cortex which analyses the image to basal ganglia where the reward system is located.
 So you have browsed for available literature and you have found that so far, there was one study that reported brain response to images of apples, and there was one study that reported brain response to touching and smelling apples and oranges.

-(1) does the brain response to fruit depend on the way of presenting the fruit?
+(1) does the brain’s response to fruit depend on the way of presenting the fruit?
 If in the same group of subjects, we compare brain reaction to watching photos of apples versus touching versus smelling, versus tasting apples, how will the maps of brain activation compare?

 (4) does the brain response to fruit depend on the order of presenting fruit?